Yesplan/babel-plugin-i18n/README.md

 ### Special cases
 The plugin gives a warning when the `i18n` function is called with anything else than a String Literal as a first argument.
-This can be solved by defining the possible messages by using the `defineMessages` construct from the React Intl library.
+This can be solved by defining the possible messages by using the `i18nDefine` construct.

 The following program raises a warning, because the last call to `i18n` is with a non-string literal.
 ```
+// function from a library,... where i18n can't be used.
 function random() {
   if (Math.random() * 10 > 5) return 'Smaller than 5!';
   return 'Greater than 5!';